Ricardocanul7/cakephp2-dockerized/README.md

 ## Windows users

-Windows doesn't have `make` installed by default as MacOS or Linux

-A solution for this is to install chocolately from [Chocolatey](https://chocolatey.org/install)

-Once `chocolately` is installed, install the `make` package with the following instruction: `choco install make`

-So after that you will be able to run the commands in the makefile using Git Bash or Powershell
+To run docker commands use Windows Terminal with WSL2

+execute `sudo apt install make` to install make and be able to run make commands